Do I want to be as good a mother as Sue Elvis? Or do I want Sue Elvis to be my mother? Perhaps a bit of both.

 I think Lauren knows that I’m far from perfect.
 You see, she’s read both my unschooling books.
 Inside their covers, there are many stories that reveal the mistakes I’ve made and the struggles I’ve had as I’ve been parenting my kids.
 I wanted to be honest and open because we can’t connect and encourage each other if we pretend we’ve got everything worked out perfectly, can we?

 So why did Lauren write, “Do I want to be as good of a mother as Sue Elvis?
 Or do I want Sue Elvis to be my mother?”
 Why didn’t she criticise me and say, “I never want to be like Sue!”?
-Well, I’m only guessing, but maybe my stories reassured Lauren that none of us has to be perfect parents.
+Well, I’m only guessing, but maybe my stories reassured Lauren that none of us have to be perfect parents.
 There’ll be times when we fail.
 And that’s okay as long as we keep trying.
 Our families will understand.
 They will forgive us.
 They might even pull us back to our feet when we fall.
 They certainly won’t say, “Take her away!
 You can have her!”

 Of course, we have to do something if we want our families to react like this.